Category: U.S. Politics

 • Rosicrucians, Fallen Angels, and American Politics

 Accusations of leftist magic leveled by right-wing members of Congress led me to research the question of whether magic is really a leftist thing.
 The closest connection I was aware of was the association of the drug culture of the 1960s with shamanism.
-I have always understood the right’s connection to magic to be more of a thing.
-It would be more more correct to call right-wing magic ‘the occult’.
-In the end, I was not really surprised to find that the story of magical politics in America begins by blaming the left for the whole phenomenon.
+But I have always understood the Right’s connection to magic to be more of a thing.
+I think it would be more more correct to call right-wing magic ‘the occult’.
+In the end, I was not really surprised to find that the story of magical politics in America begins by blaming the Left for the whole phenomenon.
 Both-siderism is apparently the handmaid of American politics, even its weirdest manifestations.
 This is the story of Rosicrucians, Fallen Angels, and American politics.

-One of the first results that came up on Google was Egil Asprem’s article about the magical theory of politics.
-True to historical patterns, the magic war is currently serving a right-wing agenda.
-It seems the left is only included in the discussion on account of its being such a perfect target.
+One of the first results on Google was Egil Asprem’s article about the magical theory of politics.
+True to historical patterns, the magic war serves a right-wing agenda.
+It seems the Left is only included in the discussion because it’s such a perfect target.

-Asprem distinguishes three camps of ‘belligerents’ in the magic war over Donald Trump: The Cult of Kek; the Magic Resistance; and the Magic Reaction.
-The Magic Resistance is where the left comes in.
-Asprem cites an article published on Medium by Michael M. Hughes, a left-leaning author and lecturer.
-Published on February 16, 2017, it was entitled A Spell to Bind Donald Trump and All Those Who Abet Him.
+Asprem distinguished three camps of ‘belligerents’ in the magic war over Donald Trump: The Cult of Kek; the Magic Resistance; and the Magic Reaction.
+The Magic Resistance is where the Left comes in.
+He cites an article published February 16, 2017 on Medium by Michael M. Hughes, a left-leaning author and lecturer.
+It was entitled A Spell to Bind Donald Trump and All Those Who Abet Him.
 The article suggested that a ritual be performed at midnight on every crescent moon until Trump is removed from office.

 But in my opinion, the most disturbing discovery in Asprem’s article is a date that connects Donald Trump’s nomination as GOP presidential candidate, with 4chan’s /pol/ board.
 It is possible that intelligence operatives are fueling political divisions, and the magical war in particular, including the Cult of Kek, 4chan, 8chan, and q anon.
 Consider an unlikely occurrence on 4chan concerning Trump’s coming victory in the presidential race.
 Asprem explains that there is “a particular form of playful superstition on 4chan”.